Psychedelic music: New rave

 In Britain in the 2000s (decade), the combination of indie rock with dance-punk was dubbed "new rave" in publicity for Klaxons, and the term was picked up and applied by the NME to a number of bands.
 It formed a scene with a similar visual aesthetic to earlier rave music, emphasizing visual effects: glowsticks, neon and other lights were common, and followers of the scene often dressed in extremely bright and fluorescent coloured clothing.

 Synthedelia

 Synthedelia is a fusion genre coined by music journalist Simon Reynolds to describe a fusion of psychedelia and early electronic music that was popular in the American West Coast and East Coast psychedelic scene in the mid-to late 1960s.
 Originally pioneered by the New York-based psychedelic rock band Lothar and the Hand People who formed in 1965, they have been considered the first ever rock band to make use of an electronic instrument, particularly the theremin.
-Other notable acts include Silver Apples, the United States of America, White Noise, Fifty Foot Hose, Intersystems and Syrinx.
+Other notable acts include Silver Apples, the United States of America, White Noise, Fifty Foot Hose, Intersystems, Beaver & Krause and Syrinx.